AI Disclosure for Film Festivals: Complete Navigation Guide

 Film festivals worldwide are rapidly developing policies to address AI-generated content in submissions.
 The overwhelming trend is toward transparency and disclosure rather than outright bans.

-The Current Festival Landscape
+The Current Festival Landscape (Mid-2026)

 Categories of Festival Approaches